-Medicine at the Western Precinct conducts high quality research into acute and chronic diseases common in the western suburbs of Melbourne.
+Medicine at Western Health conducts high quality research into acute and chronic diseases common in the western suburbs of Melbourne.
 We are a multidisciplinary group who has extensive experience in the design and conduct of large-scale, clinical randomised controlled trials, and public health and translational research.

 Our Academic Lead

 Professor Gustavo Duque, Academic Lead of Medicine @ Western Health, is a geriatrician and bone biologist with a research interest in the mechanisms of age-related bone loss, osteoporosis and frailty in older persons.
 His major research interests include the elucidation of the mechanisms of age-related bone loss, osteoporosis, sarcopenia and frailty.
 He is also looking at the effect of vitamin D, exercise and proteins on bone and muscle mass.
 Finally, he is implementing a new Falls and Fractures clinic at Sunshine Hospital where patients are assessed for falls and fractures risk in a comprehensive manner.